 Coquille St Jacques

 Add the wine, onion mixture, bay leaf and thyme, and simmer covered for 4-5 minutes

-After broiling to heat through and brown the cheese!
+After broiling to heat and brown the cheese!
 Print

+Coquille St Jacques